Differentially Private Bilevel Optimization: Discussion

 \subsubsection{Acknowledgments}

 This research is supported through an Azrieli Foundation graduate fellowship.
-We would like to express our gratitude to Vitaly Feldman, Kunal Talwar and the Apple MLR team for the encouraging environment in which this research took place.
+We would like to express our gratitude to Vitaly Feldman, Kunal Talwar and the Apple MLR team for the encouraging environment in which this research was initiated.
 Specifically, we thank Kunal Talwar for insightful discussions, which included pointing out the utility of localizing DP-SGD for optimal high probability guarantees.